Charles Patrick Davis, MD, PhD

 Wound botulism can be prevented by promptly seeking medical care for infected wounds or skin cuts and avoiding injectable street drugs.

 Vaccine development for the major human types of botulism neurotoxin is currently being investigated, but there is no vaccine commercially available or approved for public use by the FDA.
 However, in the United States, an investigational pentavalent (against neurotoxins A, B, C, D, and E) botulinum toxoid vaccine can be distributed by the CDC for laboratory workers at high risk of exposure to botulinum toxin and by the military for protection of troops against attack.
 Unfortunately, it takes several months to induce immunity.
-In 2009, a new research finding with molecules that mimic botulism toxin binding sites may provide another method to block toxin from binding to nerve tissues, but this approach is only in the research phase of development.
+In 2009, a research finding with molecules that mimic botulism toxin binding sites was described that may provide another method to block toxin from binding to nerve tissues, but this approach is only in the research phase of development.

 The herb milk thistle has been suggested by alternative medicine proponents (mainly in Europe) to treat food poisoning (especially mushroom poisoning) and to help detoxify the liver.
-There is no good data on its use in preventing or treating botulism.
+There are no good data on its use in preventing or treating botulism.

 Find out what women really need.